Messina College: Athletics

-Pine Manor athletic teams were the Gators.
-The college was a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Coast to Coast Athletic Conference (C2C), to only spend its only season during the 2020–21 school year, which was their final season of the college's athletic program.
+The Pine Manor athletic teams were called the Gators.
+The college was a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Coast to Coast Athletic Conference (C2C), to only spend its only season during the 2020–21 school year, which was their final season of the college's athletic program.

-The college's athletic teams had previously competed as NCAA Independents and as members of the now-defunct American Collegiate Athletic Association from 2017–18 to 2019–20.
+The college's athletic teams had previously competed as NCAA Independents and as members of the now-defunct American Collegiate Athletic Association (ACAA) from 2017–18 to 2019–20.
 Its women's teams competed as members of the Great South Athletic Conference (GSAC) from 2012–13 to 2015–16 (the final season of the conference before disbanding).
 Pine Manor also competed as a member of the Great Northeast Athletic Conference (GNAC) from 1995–96 to 2011–12.

 PMC offered women's athletics in the sports of basketball, cross country, softball, soccer, and volleyball.
 The college also previously fielded teams in women's tennis and lacrosse.
 The school started offering men's athletics in 2014 with the addition of men's basketball and soccer teams.
 In 2015, the school added men's cross country.
 The men's volleyball team started varsity competition in 2017.
 Pine Manor added its fifth men's sport, and tenth sport overall, in 2017–18 with the addition of baseball.
 In 2018, after receiving conference titles in both men's soccer and basketball, the American Collegiate Athletic Association awarded Pine Manor College the inaugural ACAA Men's President's Cup.

 The school sports mascot was the Gator.